pypa/cibuildwheel/README.md

 Legal note
 ----------

 Since `cibuildwheel` runs the wheel through delocate or auditwheel, it will automatically bundle library dependencies.
-This is similar to static linking, so it might have some license implications.
+This is similar to static linking, so it might have some licence implications.
 Check the license for any code you're pulling in to make sure that's allowed.

 Changelog
 =========